apache/doris-website/docs/sql-manual/sql-statements/Show-Statements/SHOW-ROUTINE-LOAD.md

    SHOW ALL ROUTINE LOAD FOR example_db.test1;
    ```

-7. Displays the routine import job with the largest ID in the example_db database.
-The result will return the job with the highest ID (sorted by default on create time if no specific ID sorting).
+7. Display routine import jobs with the largest ID under example_db.
+The result will be the job with the largest ID (if no sort is specified, the default is the creation time sort).
    ```sql
     SHOW ROUTINE LOAD FROM example_db ORDER BY Id DESC LIMIT 1;
    ```